Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/rome_nodes.md

 !!! note

-    In version 2020, Intel has removed this environment variable and added separate Zen codepaths to the library.
+    In version 2020 and above, Intel has removed this environment variable and added separate Zen codepaths to the library.
 However, they are still incomplete and do not cover every BLAS function.
 Also, the Intel AVX2 codepaths still seem to provide somewhat better performance, so a new workaround would be to overwrite the `mkl_serv_intel_cpu_true` symbol with a custom function: